CPPHE Excellence in Public Policy Higher Education Award

 -

-A nomination letter (500 word maximum) articulating how the individual or organization meets the selection criteria.
+A nomination statement of (500 word maximum) articulating how the individual or organization meets the selection criteria.

 -